-- 3. Using teleportation enables us to avoid passing quantum data in the input and output phases of the protocol.
-Instead, the players only pass (and obtain) classical data to (and from) the C-TTP.
-Moreover, this data is uniformly distributed and independent of the quantum data in the computation. - For any group containing ≤ t players, the results of any transversal measurement done during the computation are random, uniformly distributed, and independent of the encoded quantum state which is being measured.
+- 1. We rely heavily on the universal composability of classical multiparty computation, and therefore use an ideal Classical Trusted Third Party (called here C TTP to stress that it's classical) in our simulation. - 2.
+The preparation step of the protocol is generic and independent of the inputs (and even the function we evaluate).
+This makes its simulation trivial. - 3.
+Using teleportation enables us to avoid passing quantum data in the input and output phases of the protocol.
+Instead, the players only pass (and obtain) classical data to (and from) the C TTP.
+Moreover, this data is uniformly distributed and independent of the quantum data in the computation. - 4.
+For any group containing $\leq t$ players, the results of any transversal measurement done during the computation are random, uniformly distributed, and independent of the encoded quantum state which is being measured.

-8 Acknowledgments
+9 Acknowledgments